 A Few More Notes On Drought Tolerant Plants

 Keep in mind that even the hardy plants listed in this article may need a year or three to get their root systems firmly established, so plan on spending a little extra care on them at the outset.
 You’ll be rewarded with years of dry-weather blooms for your efforts.

-These are eight of my favorite dry-climate natives.
+These are eight of my favorite drought tolerant plants that are dry-climate natives.
 Seeing them color the hills of our homestead, no matter what the summer brings, is always a source of quiet joy.
 What plants bring life to your dry hills and fields?
 Which ones do you depend on when the rain gives out?
 I’d love to hear of them in the comments below!